ummel/fusionData/README.md

 goal is to produce a data.frame containing microdata observations that (ideally) meet the following conditions:

--   Contains as many observations and variables as possible
+-   Contains as many observations and variables as possible.
--   Variable names and descriptions are taken from the official codebook
+-   Variable names and descriptions are taken from the official codebook, possibly modified for clarity.
+-   Official variable names are coerced to lower-case alphanumeric, possibly using single underscores.
--   Codes used in the raw data are replaced with descriptive labels from the codebook
+-   Codes used in the raw data are replaced with descriptive labels from the codebook; e.g. integer values are replaced with associated factor levels.
--   All “valid blanks” in the raw data are set to plausible values
+-   All “valid blanks” in the raw data are set to plausible values; NA’s are often actual zeros or some other knowable value based on the question structure.
--   All “invalid blanks” or missing values in the raw data are imputed
+-   All “invalid blanks” or missing values in the raw data are imputed;
+    a generic imputation function is provided for this purpose.
--   Ordered factors are used and defined whenever possible (as opposed to unordered)
+-   Ordered factors are used and defined whenever possible (as opposed to unordered).
--   Every column contains a variable description as a `labelled::var_label` attribute
+-   Standard column names are used for unique household identifiers (e.g. “acs\_2019\_hid”); for person-level microdata the within-household person identifier (integer) is always “pid”.
--   Standard names for unique household/person identifiers and observation weights (including replicate weights)
+-   Standard column names are used for observation weights; “weight” for the primary weighting variable and “rep\_1”, etc. for replicate weights.
--   Variables identifying respondent location are consistent with those defined in `geo-processed/geo_concordance.fst`
+-   Variables identifying respondent location are consistent with those defined in `geo-processed/concordance/geo_concordance.fst`.

 Let’s look at a few of the variables in the processed RECS 2015 microdata to get a sense of what preferred output looks like.
 Note that